glennj/exercism.io/_mentor_notes/dart.md

     (acc, elem) => acc + someFunc(elem)
 );
 ```
-The return value from the 2nd argument becomes the accumulator value for the next iteration.
+The return value from fold's 2nd argument becomes the accumulator value for the next iteration.

 ---